skippy/vault/website/source/docs/auth/approle.html.md

 ---
 layout: "docs"
-page_title: "Auth Backend: AppGroup"
+page_title: "Auth Backend: AppRole"
-sidebar_current: "docs-auth-appgroup"
+sidebar_current: "docs-auth-approle"
 description: |-
-  The AppGroup backend allows any App(s), or Group(s) of Apps to authenticate with Vault.
+  The AppRole backend allows machines and services to authenticate with Vault.
 ---

-# Auth Backend: AppGroup
+# Auth Backend: AppRole

-Any registered App(s) or Group(s) of Apps can authenticate themselves with Vault using SecretIDs that are specifically generated to serve that purpose.
+The AppRole backend allows machines and services (referred to as Apps) to authenticate with Vault.
+Apps can be created Registered Apps can authenticate themselves with Vault using SecretIDs that are specifically generated to serve that purpose.
 The SecretIDs have nice properties like usage-limit and expiration, that can address numerous use-cases.
 An App can represent a service, or a machine or anything that can be IDed.
-Since an App can be a machine in itself, the AppGroup backend is a potential successor for the App-ID backend.
+Since an App can be a machine in itself, the AppRole backend is a potential successor for the App-ID backend.

 ### What Does An App Mean?
 An App represents a set of Vault policies, under a name.
 In essense,